Joint signature of two or more systems with applications to multistate systems made up of two-state components: Introduction

-Equation~\eqref{eq:asad678} clearly shows that the signature $\mathbf{s}$ is independent of the function $F$.
-Thus, it depends only on $n$ and $\phi$.
-For this reason, it is often called the \emph{structure signature} of the system.
+Equation~\eqref{eq:asad678} clearly shows that the signature $\mathbf{s}$ is independent of the joint distribution $F$ of the component lifetimes.
+It depends only on $n$ and $\phi$ and has an important combinatorial meaning (see \cite{Bol01}).
+For this reason it is often called the structure signature of the system.
+In this paper we will therefore regard the \emph{structure signature} of the system as the $n$-tuple $\mathbf{s}=(s_1,\ldots,s_n)$ whose $k$-th coordinate is given by Eq.~\eqref{eq:asad678}.
+Thus defined, this concept always exists as a purely combinatorial object even in the general non-i.i.d.\ case.

-The concept of signature can be easily extended to the general non-i.i.d.\ case where it is assumed only that $F$ has no ties.
+The original definition of signature can be easily extended to the general non-i.i.d.\ case where it is assumed only that the joint distribution function $F$ has no ties.
 The \emph{probability signature} of a system $\S$ is the $n$-tuple $\mathbf{p}=(p_1,\ldots,p_n)$ whose $k$-th coordinate is defined by

-By definition, this concept coincides with the structure signature whenever the component lifetimes are i.i.d.\ and continuous.
-Actually, it was shown \cite{NavRyc07,NavSamBalBha08} that both concepts still coincide whenever the lifetimes are exchangeable (i.e., $F$ is a symmetric function).
-However, it was also observed \cite{MarMat11,MarMatWal11,NavSpiBal10,Spi08} that in general the probability signature depends on the distribution $F$ of the component lifetimes and that this dependence is captured by the \emph{relative quality function} $q\colon 2^{[n]}\to [0,1]$ defined as
+By definition the identity $\mathbf{p}=\mathbf{s}$ holds (which means that the probability $\Pr(T_\S=T_{k:n})$ is exactly given by Boland's formula \eqref{eq:asad678} for $k=1,\ldots,n$) whenever the component lifetimes are i.i.d.\ and continuous.
+Actually, it was shown in \cite{NavRyc07} that this identity still holds whenever the component lifetimes are exchangeable (i.e., the function $F$ is symmetric) and absolutely continuous.
+However, it was also observed \cite{MarMat11,MarMatWal11,NavSpiBal10,Spi08} that in general the probability signature $\mathbf{p}$ depends on the joint c.d.f.\ $F$ of the component lifetimes and that this dependence is captured by means of the \emph{relative quality function} $q\colon 2^{[n]}\to [0,1]$, which is defined as

 with the convention that $q(\varnothing)=q(C)=1$.
 The $k$-th coordinate of the probability signature is then given by the formula (see \cite{MarMat11})